 Well, this is kind of true.
 But it’s an excuse, which is close enough to a myth.

 There really are no shortcuts here.
 You’re going to have to do your homework.
-Besides following submissions guidelines exactly, you’ll need to put in the hours researching journals, reading online samples, and preparing your submission.
+Besides following submissions guidelines exactly, when submitting to literary magazines you’ll need to put in the hours researching journals, reading online samples, and preparing your submission.

 But once you get familiar with the literary journal landscape and the submission process, it gets a whole lot easier and faster to submit your work.
 I actually think it’s fun.
 Every submission gets me closer to overcoming that basic math problem I talked about in #2.